grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Fuck yeah," said Shakes eyeing the pile of frying rice.
 "I ain't eaten nothing but cold fucking canned pasta for a week."

 "None of your canned garbage food here, Captain Shakes."
 Said Gregory, grinding the pan back and forth across the range in a way that set small sparks flying.
 "This is real fucking submariner's food.
-Everything good that can't go fucking bad: rice, eggs, cabbage..."
+Everything good that can't go bad: rice, eggs, cabbage..."

-"Are you putting that fucking foul slimy-gray pickled cabbage in the rice Gregory?"
+"Are you putting that foul slimy-gray pickled cabbage in the rice Gregory?"
 Asked Bastian.
 "You'll be killing submariners if submariner's food is that fucking real."

 Gregory huffed.
 "My ol' pap worked a submarine galley in the wars.
-He used to say 'if you can fucking heat it, you can fucking eat it.'
+He used to say 'if you can heat it, you can eat it.'
 And this shit's gonna be plenty fucking hot."
 Gregory dumped in an entire container of the questionable pickled cabbage, and stirred it around as the sound of frying drowned out any conversation.
 This process only lasted a few minutes more.

 "Captain Shakes, for helping us out, you're up first."
 Gregory cracked an egg onto smoking smaller frying pan next to the giant one full of rice.
 As it sizzled on the creosote surface, Gregory dumped huge piles of rice into a big bowl and handed it to Shakes.
 The rice was browned by the black salty sauces Gregory had poured into it, and burned to a crusty-black crunchiness in places.
 Steaming bits of cabbage slithered throughout, flecked with red and black pepper.
 Shakes was about to dig a fork in when Gregory slipped the fried egg on top with a spatula.
 Its white was stained an oily, slightly gray color, and the glowing orange yolk was held in place by a wiggling skin on the edge of being burst from the pressure of the hot liquid inside.